 Over the next eight months, I tried two different kinds of oral contraceptives.
 Beyond the rainbow-draining aspect of this treatment, I suffered from worse migraines than ever before, I had terrible week-long bouts of nausea, I was light-headed a lot, and my pelvic pain remained.
 The daily Pills were daily poison, and I had the charts to prove it.
 I could look back at my notes and see clearly that I was not exaggerating or misremembering.

 Honestly, I’ve never been a fan of the Pill.
 It has always seemed like the Barbie version of birth control: just pop a pretty little tablet and you’re cured!
-No need to learn about your body or, worse still, your partner’s; no need to touch bodily fluids.
+No need to learn about your body or, worse still, your partner’s.
 I know that oral contraceptives are historically important to the liberation of women and I know that they have changed a lot since they first came on the market, but their chemical nature disturbs me.

 At my next ultrasound—one that showed a pelvic cavity brimming with endometriomas despite my diligent Pill-taking—my gynecologist was accompanied by a fellow who was learning about endometriosis and laparoscopy from him (because he’s an excellent surgeon).
 This fellow had already been a gynecologist for some time, and, after hearing about my reaction to the Pill, she recommended the NuvaRing.

 I started using it immediately, and my world changed overnight.
 The NuvaRing’s very low dose of hormones directly where it was needed allowed my rainbows to return.
 My head cleared, and I was among the living again.